 ‘Conservatives are zeroing in on a new enemy in the political culture wars: Big Tech.”
 So say Michael M. Grynbaum and John Herrman in the New York Times, and there is plenty of evidence to support the claim.
 Grynbaum and Herrman report that the author of Clinton Cash, Peter Schweizer, is making a movie about the left-wing bias of social-media titans.
 James Damore, the erstwhile author of the Google Memo who was fired for questioning the company creed on diversity, is now a conservative favorite thanks to his naive decision to associate with opportunists such as Stefan Molyneux and CPAC.
 If three makes a trend, look no further than these pages, where Ben Shapiro argued this past Wednesday that tech companies are engaged in viewpoint discrimination against right-wing journalism.

-Big promises — not primarily about profits, but rather about groundbreaking innovations — were the industry’s accepted idiom ever since Steve Jobs lured John Sculley from Pepsi to Apple by asking, “Do you want to sell sugar water for the rest of your life, or do you want to change the world?”
+Big promises about groundbreaking innovations were the industry’s accepted idiom ever since Steve Jobs lured John Sculley from Pepsi to Apple by asking, “Do you want to sell sugar water for the rest of your life, or do you want to change the world?”
 To his credit, Jobs’s company did what it promised, but not all his emulators could pull that off.
 Theranos promised technology that could revolutionize blood tests; Juicero promised fresh, Wi-Fi enabled, on-demand juice; Hampton Creek promises vegan mayonnaise that will revolutionize the food industry.
 Such high-profile grifts engender cynicism about tech’s utopian claims.
-Yes, these companies are the latter-day equivalents of the 1990s dot-com bubble-bursts, but successful corporations show signs of overreaching as well: Amazon, in a display apparently copied from the International Olympic Committee, is staging a tournament asking cities across the United States to shower them with sweet deals in return for the privilege of hosting a second company HQ.
-Naturally, from Fresno to Pittsburgh, cities have abased themselves to see who can offer this mammoth corporation the most welfare.
-Creative destruction can be a good thing, but uncritical worship of Big Tech is being tempered.
+These companies are the latter-day equivalents of the 1990s dot-com bubble-bursts, but successful corporations show signs of overreaching as well: Amazon is staging a tournament asking cities across the United States to shower them with sweet deals in return for the privilege of hosting a second company HQ.
+Naturally, from Fresno to Pittsburgh, cities have abased themselves to see who can offer this mammoth corporation the most welfare — and Amazon has come under fire for the spectacle.
+Uncritical worship of Big Tech is falling out of favor.

 It’s no wonder the man behind Clinton Cash and social democrats find themselves with a common enemy.